wlonk/arcadia/rules/index.md

 place and time.
 Are you at a ball?
 There should be like three to five scenes there.
 Are you watching two characters alone on a walk together?
 Probably one.

-After each scene, engage in [Gossip](#gossip).

-Have one deck.
-Reshuffle it only when you need to.

-The GM starts with role tokens equal to the total among the PCs plus three.
-They do not get passion tokens: those are representative of the unique power and passions that the PCs possess that draw the fairy's interest.

 ### Petition

 When one character wants something from another, and that character does not